bonsairobo/building-blocks/README.md

 To run the benchmarks (using the "criterion" crate), go to the root of a crate and run `cargo bench`.

-## Scope

-The general scope of this library includes core data structures and algorithms that enable efficient implementation of voxel worlds for interactive video games, where the phrase "voxel worlds" is intentionally ambiguous.

-It may be more enlightening to enumerate some things which are NOT in scope:

-- core game engine functionality
-  - voxel shaders
-  - any direct interaction with a 3D rendering API
-  - character controllers
-- scientifically precise volumetric algorithms

 ## Design Philosophy and Architecture